backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/S3 Encryption.md

 >  We should go for SSE - KMS if the company does not want to spend time managing and rotating the keys, *but it does want to control who can access those keys*.
 > ---
 > If you see terms like *audit trail*, *envelope encryption*, *automatic key rotation*.

+> [!caution] **Metadata**, which can be included with the object, is **not encrypted by any encryption method** while being stored on Amazon S3.
+Therefore, AWS recommends that *customers not place sensitive information in Amazon S3 metadata*.

 ### SSE - C
 - Keys are **handled** and **managed** by **customer outside** of AWS